On this page:

 This chapter covers the basic concepts that you’ll need to understand in order to use Powder.

-The resource specification is in the RSpec format.
-The RSpec describes an entire topology: this includes the nodes (hosts) that the software will run on, the storage that they are attached to, and the network that connects them.
+The geni-lib profile script describes an entire topology: this includes the nodes (hosts) that the software will run on, the storage that they are attached to, radios and spectrum for transmission, and the wired network that connects them.
 The nodes may be virtual machines or physical servers.
-The RSpec can specify the properties of these nodes, such as how much RAM they should have, how many cores, etc., or can directly reference a specific class of hardware available in one of Powder’s clusters.
-The network topology can include point to point links, LANs, etc. and may be either built from Ethernet or Infiniband.
+The geni-lib script can specify the properties of these nodes, such as how much RAM they should have, how many cores, etc., or can directly reference a specific class of hardware available in one of Powder’s clusters.
+The wired network topology can include point to point links, LANs, etc. The range(s) of spectrum to be used can also be specified.
+And in some cases of conducted RF, which devices have wired RF paths between them.

-The primary way that software is associated with a profile are through disk images.
+The primary way that software is associated with a profile is through disk images.
 A disk image (often just called an “image”) is a block-level snapshot of the contents of a real or virtual disk—and it can be loaded onto either.
 A disk image in Powder typically has an installation of a full operating system on it, plus additional packages, research software, data files, etc. that comprise the software environment of the profile.
-Each node in the RSpec is associated with a disk image, which it boots from; more than one node in a given profile may reference the same disk image, and more than one profile may use the same disk image as well.
+Each node in the geni-lib script is associated with a disk image, which it boots from; more than one node in a given profile may reference the same disk image, and more than one profile may use the same disk image as well.
+A secondary way that software and configuration can be included on a node is by transferring it to nodes from a remote repository.
+The method for doing this, as well as performing other configuration and setup tasks, can be accomplished using startup service hooks.

 Profiles come from two sources: some are provided by Powder itself; these tend to be standard installations of popular operating systems and software stacks.
 Profiles may also be provided by Powder’s users, as a way for communities to share research artifacts.